 Our painful sense of foreboding has just risen several degrees after reading an important essay in this week's Economist.
 We're extracting it below, but urge you to read it all: "To Israel with hate - and guilt: Why Europe, unlike America, finds it so hard to love Israel".

 But we can't help wondering whether there aren't some other stats that point in an altogether different direction.
-Like these quoted in a speech made here in Jerusalem to a visiting group of European parliamentarians back in December 2004:
+Like these quoted in a speech one of us made here in Jerusalem to a visiting group of European parliamentarians back in December 2004:

 There is... a well-developed sense of history among us Israelis.
 We turn to history when we want to understand who we are, where we belong, what we can expect from others.
 I mention this, in closing, because I want to share with you the extreme pain I - we - feel when we read about certain recent developments in European society.
 Last week, a German survey of German-born Germans found that more than half think there is no difference between Israel's current treatment of the Palestinian Arabs and what the Nazis did to the Jews.
 68 percent of Germans believe that Israel is waging a "war of extermination" against the Palestinians.
 I could give you my theory of how the media in Germany, in Europe and almost everywhere else contributes to ignorance of Israeli reality.
 I could tell you how journalists create, and at the same time are the result of, an almost total ignorance of what the Holocaust was.
 But if I did that, I would also have to point out to you that Germany happens to be one of the countries in Europe where they do make serious efforts to understand the Holocaust and the truth of the Israeli-Palestinian conflict.
 And yet they do not share our sense that Israel has been fighting one long defensive war of survival against an enemy that wants to ethnically cleanse Jews from their historic homeland for a century.The reference to fifteen year-olds is a connection to our daughter.